 The interview will be formatted as direct questioning and answering, and may include scenarios, in which the interviewers will be assessing how you would respond within certain situations and the skills and qualities this demonstrates.

 The majority of UK medical schools now adopt the Multiple Mini Interviews (MMI) method for interviewing potential students.
-Again, you can check which approach your chosen medical school uses here.
+Again, you can check which approach your chosen medical school uses in the Individual Medical Schools section of this guide.

-The MMI interview process usually takes up to one hour, during which time you are presented with various stations, each with a different scenario, question or topic which you’re required to respond to during a set time (generally between five and ten minutes).
-The time you are given to respond to each station, the number of stations and the content of each station, varies considerably depending on the medical school.
+The MMI interview process usually takes up to an hour and includes various stations, each with a different scenario, question or topic which you’re required to respond to during a set time (generally between five and ten minutes).
+The time given to respond to each station, the number of stations and the content of each, varies considerably depending on the medical school.
 If a medical school identifies the format of their MMI, you will find this information in our Individual Medical Schools section.

 Your MMI may involve a combination of the following: